fractalide/fractalide/components/README.md

 }
 ```

-The `{ component, contracts, crates, pkgs }:` imports the `component` function which builds the rust source code in the folder.
+The `{ component, contracts, crates, pkgs }:` imports the `component` function which builds the rust source code in the directory.
 The `contracts` argument pulls in every contract available on the system, crates *will* soon pull in only dependent and transitive crates available on https://crates.io and `pkgs` pulls in every third party package available on NixOS, here's the whole list: http://nixos.org/nixos/packages.html

 Please note in the next couple of weeks the depsSha256 attribute will be removed.